wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.5.2 - 2013-04-26 =
+* Added template asset loader to get rid of the compiled css and js that are rewritten on the file system on every save
+* Move template handling logic to its own class to be used by the template asset loader independently
+* Removed upgrade notice

 = 2.5.1 - 2013-03-29 =
 * Bug fix to allow small images to be inserted.
 * Improved cyclone_settings.